LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 <img src="../images/AttachGatsbySSGToWebsite/UsingTransform.gif" class="image fit" alt="Image showing we will have link to blog on top right and nav bar"/>

-Sorry I forgot to name the component as home and just used the default Foo name, you should see my change in the below code.
 Now copy the entire JSX file contents and create a new file under your pages folder called index.js.
 As you may have guessed this will hold the JSX code.
-In case that URL no longer works the code should look like this.
+In case that URL to the Transform Gitub web app no longer works the code should look like this.
 Very similar!

 ```jsx
 export const Home = () => (